 Unless you have photographic memory or you don’t mind playing while doubled over, you will probably want to invest in a music stand.
 You can check out my article on music stands here or read on for a few suggestions:

 - If you are going to be using the stand predominantly at home,I recommend getting a heavy, solid music stand that can support the weight of a lot of music.
 Good options would be the standard Manhasset stand (AC 48) or the Hamilton orchestral stand (KB990BL).

-- If you need something in between the two options above, try the Peak music stand (PSM20).
-It offers the best of both worlds since it has a full (but collapsible!) desk and is incredibly sturdy and reasonably lightweight.
+- If you need something in between the two options above, try the Peak music stands (PSM20, PSM50, or PSM32).
+They offers the best of both worlds with dull and sturdy desks, plus they are very transportable and reasonably lightweight.